petertea96/Computer-Cluster-Help/README.md

 echo 'our job worked!'

-FYI - I've created this bash sscript as yourjob.sh.
+FYI - I've created this bash script as yourjob.sh.
 You should first change the email address, and then try to submit this as a job onto the cluster (read steps 6 and 7 first).

-**6. Submit your *.sh files onto CAC:**
+## **6. Submit your *.sh files onto CAC:**

 -	Here is the command: sbatch yourjob.sh

-**7. Sometimes when you submit your *.sh jobs, you may encounter an error message such as:**
+## **7. Sometimes when you submit your *.sh jobs, you may encounter an error message such as:**

 “sbatch: error: Batch script contains DOS line breaks (\r\n) “sbatch: error: instead of expected UNIX line breaks (\n)